A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Robust Learning

 \subsection{Comparative Analysis of Data Sampling and Subset Selection}

-Data sampling and subset selection are done in different ways when solving the problems.
-Data sampling methods tend to re-weight the sampling probability or backward losses of all samples in the mini-batch to alleviate the impact of problematic data on model training, while subset selection methods overcome problems by ignoring some problematic data.
-And after the model training, data sampling methods could cover all samples in the training dataset without losing any information, while subset selection methods inevitably lose some data information.
+Data sampling and subset selection are made in different ways when solving problems.
+Data sampling methods tend to re-weight the sampling probability or backward losses of all samples in the mini-batch to alleviate the impact of problematic data on model training.
+In contrast, subset selection methods overcome problems by ignoring some problematic data.
+Moreover, after the model training, data sampling methods could cover all samples in the training dataset without losing any information, while subset selection methods inevitably lose some data information.
 Therefore, they have different solution boundaries when dealing with the same problem.

-For the class imbalance problem, especially the long-tailed distribution problem, a large number of data sampling methods have been studied, but a few subset selection studies have been conducted.
-This is due to the fact that to balance the extremely unbalanced class distribution, subset selection methods usually ignore a large number of samples from the head classes, which leads to significant loss of useful information and degradation of model performance on the head classes.
-Therefore, compared with data sampling, subset selection is not suitable for solving the class imbalance problem.
+Many data sampling methods have been studied for the class imbalance problem, especially the long-tail distribution problem, but little research has been done on subset selection.
+This is because subset selection methods usually ignore a large number of samples of the head classes to balance the extremely imbalanced class distribution, which leads to a significant loss of useful information and degradation of model performance on the head classes.
+Therefore, subset selection is not very good at solving the class imbalance problem compared to data sampling.